 THIS DATE IN HISTORY: July 31

-2000: Martin St. Louis, an unheralded 25-year-old forward, signs with the Tampa Bay Lightning.
+2000: Martin St. Louis, an unheralded 25-year-old free agent forward, signs with the Tampa Bay Lightning.

 The Calgary Flames use St. Louis mostly as a checker for two seasons, during which he has 20 points (four goals, 16 assists) in 69 games.
-Given a more offensive role in Tampa Bay, St. Louis blows past those numbers in his first season with the Lightning, becomes a 30-goal scorer in 2002-03 and wins the Hart, Art Ross and Ted Lindsay trophies in 2003-04, when he helps the Lightning win the Stanley Cup for the first time in their history.
+Given a more offensive role in Tampa Bay, St. Louis blows past those numbers in his first season with the Lightning, becomes a 30-goal scorer in 2002-03 and wins the Hart Trophy, the Art Ross Trophy and the Ted Lindsay Award in 2003-04, when he helps the Lightning win the Stanley Cup for the first time in their history.

-He's also the first of three generations of Hextalls in the NHL; sons Dennis and Bryan each play more than 500 games, and grandson Ron, a goaltender, wins the Calder and Conn Smythe trophies with the Philadelphia Flyers in 1987.
-Ron finishes his playing career in 1999 with 296 victories and is now the general manager of the Philadelphia Flyers.
+He's also the first of three generations of Hextalls in the NHL; sons Dennis Hextall and Bryan Hextall Jr. each plays more than 500 games, and grandson Ron Hextall, a goalie, wins the Calder and Conn Smythe trophies with the Philadelphia Flyers in 1986-87.

 1960: Center Dale Hunter is born in Petrolia, Ontario.
 Hunter plays seven seasons with the Quebec Nordiques, who select him in the second round (No. 41) of the 1979 NHL Draft before trading him to the Washington Capitals on June 13, 1987.
 He spends all but the final 12 games of the remainder of his career with the Capitals; Hunter is traded to the Colorado Avalanche on March 23, 1999.
 He finishes his NHL career with 1,020 points (323 goals, 697 assists) and 3,565 penalty minutes in 1,407 regular-season games.
 Hunter is the only player in NHL history with more than 1,000 points and 3,000 penalty minutes.